 Chiropractors use a variety of specific techniques to reduce pain and improve mobility and function.
 The one technique that most people associate with chiropractic is hand-delivered manipulation of the spine.
 Chiropractors call this an ‘adjustment’.
 They may also use other techniques and modalities like heat, ice, massage, specific exercises, ultrasound and dry needling.
 They may also give lifestyle, ergonomic and dietary advice.

 Benefits of Chiropractic

-Chiropractic has been proven to help with:
+Chiropractic treatment can help with:

 - Cervicogenic headache (headache arising from the neck)